Frequently Asked Questions

 You can get immunization records in two ways:

-- Log in to Patient Online Services and select “Medical Record and Results » Immunizations.”
+- Log in to your Patient Portal and select “Medical Record and Results » Immunizations.”
 Then look for the “Print All Immunizations” link.

 - Contact your care team and request a copy.